-Standard, interpretation, amendments Description Effective date Accounting Standards Amendment to IAS 1 - Non-current liabilities with covenants and Classification of liabilities as current or non-current These amendments clarify how conditions with which an entity must comply within twelve months after the reporting period affect the classification of a liability.
+Standard, interpretation, amendments Description Effective date Accounting standards Amendment to IFRS 16 - Leases on sale and leaseback These amendments include requirements for sale and leaseback transactions in IFRS 16 to explain how an entity accounts for a sale and leaseback after the date of the transaction.
+Sale and leaseback transactions where some or all the lease payments are variable lease payments that do not depend on an index or rate are most likely to be impacted.
+1 January 2024 Amendments to IAS 7 and IFRS 7 on Supplier finance arrangements These amendments require disclosures to enhance the transparency of supplier finance arrangements and their effects on a company's liabilities, cash flows and exposure to liquidity risk.
+The disclosure requirements are the IASB's response to investors' concerns that some companies' supplier finance arrangements are not sufficiently visible, hindering investors' analysis.
+1 January 2024 Amendment to IAS 1 - Non- current liabilities with covenants and Classification of liabilities as current or non-current These amendments clarify how conditions with which an entity must comply within twelve months after the reporting period affect the classification of a liability.
 The amendments also aim to improve information an entity provides related to liabilities subject to these conditions.
-1 January 2024 Other Standards IFRS S1, 'General requirements for disclosure of sustainability-related financial information This standard includes the core framework for the disclosure of material information about sustainability-related risks and opportunities across an entity's value chain.
-1 January 2024 subject to endorsement from SOCPA IFRS S2, 'Climate- related disclosures' This is the first thematic standard issued that sets out requirements for entities to disclose information about climate-related risks and opportunities.
-1 January 2024 subject to endorsement from SOCPA

-(ii) Accounting standards issued but not yet effective
+1 January 2024 Other standards IFRS S1, 'General requirements for disclosure of sustainability- related financial information This standard includes the core framework for the disclosure of material information about sustainability-related risks and opportunities across an entity's value chain.
+1 January 2024 subject to endorsement from SOCPA IFRS S2, 'Climate-related disclosures' This is the first thematic standard issued that sets out requirements for entities to disclose information about climate-related risks and opportunities.
+1 January 2024 subject to endorsement from SOCPA ii.
+Accounting standards issued but not yet effective